usmansafk/learn-JS/README.md

   <br><br/>
 - **prepend() and innerText**

-How to remove elements from the DOM
+How to remove elements from the DOM:

 - **remove() and removeChild()**
   <br><br/>